The life story of Majesty King Mohammed VI

 A well-educated prince, King Mohammed earned his four-year certification in law in 1985 at the Mohammed V University at Agdal.
 In 1987, Mohammed got his first Certificate d’étudesSupérieures (CES) in political sciences, and in July 1988 he got a Diplômed’étudesApprofondies (DEA) in public law.
 In November of 1988, he trained with Jacques Delors, then-President of the European Commission in Brussels.
 In addition, Mohammed holds a PhD in law with excellent distinction which he obtained on 29 October 1993 from the French University named Nice Sophia Antipolis for his thesis project on “EEC-Maghreb Relations”.

-Moreover, Mohammed was delegated as President of the Pan Arab Games on 26th November 1985 and was authorized Royal Moroccan Army’s Colonel Major.
+Moreover, Mohammed was delegated as President of the Pan Arab Games on 26th November 1985 and was authorized Royal Moroccan Army’s, Colonel Major.
 He worked as the Coordinator of the Offices and Services of the Royal Armed Forces up until 1994.
 On twelfth July 1994, he was promoted to the military rank of Major General.
 He went ahead to come to be the President of the High Council of Culture and Commander-in-Chief of the Royal Moroccan Army around the same time.

-The king is conversant in communicating in English, French, Arabic and Spanish.
+The king is conversant in communicating in English, French, Arabic, and Spanish.

 In 2001, Mohammed eventually married Salma Bennani in 2002.
 She turned into ‘Her Royal Highness Princess Lalla Salma’ in an amazing religious rite.
 A first in Morocco’s history, the royal palace made public the photographs of the occasion after the wedding by recognizing the new Moroccan bride.
-Preceding him the ladies were strictly kept away from the public eye and doesn’t give individuals the chance to get see their photos.
+Preceding him the ladies were strictly kept away from the public eye and didn’t give individuals the chance to get see their photos.

-In 2003, the Prince got to be pleased father of the Crown Prince Moulay Hassan as the princess brought forth their first kid.
+In 2003, the Prince got to be a pleased father of the Crown Prince Moulay Hassan as the princess brought forth their first kid.
 The couple greeted their first little girl Princess Lalla Khadija, in February 2007.

 ‘His Majesty the King Mohammed the Sixth, Commander of the Faithful, may God gift him Victory’ became the official title of the ruler of Morocco.

 The king has frequently won honors for his work.
 He is the beneficiary of foreign distinctions including the Grand Cross of the Royal Victorian Order in 1980 by Queen Elizabeth II.
 Individuals from the nation would admire him for the many positive developments of Morocco.
-It in his administration that ladies were given more power and managing the nation’s destitution by making more occupations.
+It’s in his administration that ladies were given more power and managing the nation’s destitution by making more occupations.
 As a component of his imperial obligations, Mohammed invites royals from around the globe to Morocco.

 The King has a great number of supporters on Facebook.
-The ruler has an official Royal page, much the same as other royals, however the distinction is that King Mohammed beats the most prominent British Monarchy with regards to being well known on the social networking site.
+The ruler has an official Royal page, much the same as other royals, however, the distinction is that King Mohammed beats the most prominent British Monarchy with regards to being well known on the social networking site.
 While the British Monarchy has somewhat more than two million fans, the Moroccan King has more than three million and developing, which is simply enormous considering the way that, about twice the same number of individuals live in the UK as in Morocco.

 At the point when King Mohammed acquired the throne, he made heads turn with giving more power to ladies and achieving various changes.